 There are two dimensions of observable behavior: Results and Emotions.
 These two dimensions function independently of one another, which is why they can be observed separately.
-Together, they determine an individual's Behavior Style.

 The Results Dimension clarifies how an individual goes about accomplishing a task or achieving a result.
-This dimension ranges from Process-oriented to Expedience-oriented behaviors.
+This dimension ranges from Process-oriented to Expedience oriented behaviors.